 Federal student loans never expire.
-This is because, unlike private student loans, they have no statute of limitations.
-And while the clock technically can run out on private student loans, that doesn’t mean your student loans have vanished — rather, lenders simply can no longer take legal action to collect.
-Plus, waiting it out will wreak havoc on your finances.
+Unlike private student loans, federal loans have no statute of limitations, which is the time limit creditors have to use legal means to collect on a debt.
+And while the clock technically can run out on private student loans, that doesn’t mean your student loans have vanished — lenders simply can no longer sue you to collect the debt.
+Plus, waiting it out will wreak havoc on your finances, anyway.

 As such, waiting for student loans to expire is not a recommended tactic to manage student loans.
 Read on to learn more about why your student loans aren’t likely to expire and more effective ways to deal with student loan debt.